alfonsoros/lavactl/README.md

   publisher:
     port: 5500 #Replace with the port number of the publisher

-  sftp:
-    port: 22 #Replace with the port number of the SFTP server

 default_image:
   device: qemux86  #Replace with the device type of the default image